 Module Codes and Credits

-All School of English modules with codes in the form EN1XXX and EN2XXX as well as BCENG (Broad Curriculum: Understanding Literature) count for 5 ECTS per term (the exceptions are Genre and Irish Writing, both 10 ECTS); most modules with codes in the form EN3XXX and EN4XXX count for 10 ECTS per term, except for the Book A and Book B modules, which count only for 5 ECTS per term.
+Most School of English modules with codes in the form ENU1XXX and ENU2XXX as well as the School's Trinity Elective, Travel and Literature count for 5 ECTS per term (the exceptions are Genre and Irish Writing, both 10 ECTS); most modules with codes in the form ENU3XXX and ENU4XXX count for 10 ECTS per term, but there are also a number of 5 ECTS modules.
 Students are allowed to take a maximum of 30 ECTS only per term.
 Students can take less, if this is allowed by their home university and/or study abroad provider.

 Special Courses also open to VS and Erasmus Students: